mvolkmann/blog/src/htmx.md

 all the logic is in one place ... on the server.
 Only minimal thought needs to be given to client-side logic.

-The HTMX library is implemented in JavaScript, not TypeScript, in a single source file.
+The htmx library is implemented in JavaScript, not TypeScript, in a single source file.
 There are plans to add JSDoc TypeScript type definitions for better code editor support.

-HTMX had a strong showing in the 2023 JavaScript Rising Stars results.
+Htmx had a strong showing in the 2023 JavaScript Rising Stars results.
 See {% aTargetBlank "https://risingstars.js.org/2023/en#section-framework",
 "Front-end Frameworks" %}.